facebookarchive/caffe2/docs/index.md

 Referring back to the IoT systems such as lighting and security, a fairly simple AI can automatically (and in real-time) review security camera footage, faceprint visitors to distinguish between homeowner, guest, and trespasser, and adjust lighting and music, or flashing lights and alarm sounds accordingly.
 How the system distinguishes between parties can be accomplished by training a DNN and then a variety of systems such as AWS's IoT platform can wrap this core detector to provide responses and actions.

-#### Medical
+### Medical

-[Customs agencies have use thermal image processing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3016318/) to identify people who may be suffering from a fever in order to enforce quarantines and limit the spread of infection disease.
+Customs agencies have use [thermal image processing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3016318/) to identify people who may be suffering from a fever in order to enforce quarantines and limit the spread of infection disease.

-#### Advertising
+### Advertising

 Outdoor advertising agencies have experimented with systems that identify the gender of the passerby and displays an advertisement that [targets their specific gender](http://www.psfk.com/2015/06/astra-beer-gender-detection-billboard-advertises-to-women.html).
 This can be done with many types of identifiers such as race, age, clothing, height, weight, mood, and so forth.
 Several models for these kinds of identifiers have already been created in Caffe and can be used off-the-shelf.
 Here is an example for [age and gender classification](https://gist.github.com/GilLevi/c9e99062283c719c03de).

-## What Can Deep Learning Do For Me?
+## Deep Learning is for Everyone

 Deep learning and neural networks can be applied to ANY problem.
 It excels at handling large data sets, facilitating automation, image processing, and statistical and mathematical operations, just to name a few areas.
 It can be applied to any kind of operation and can help find opportunities, solutions, and insights.
 Depending on your role you may find a different attractor for Caffe2 and deep learning.